History at Hillside

 At Hillside, we recognise history as being a medium through which pupils can understand, enjoy and appreciate the world in which we live.
 We believe that the teaching of fun, engaging lessons that bring history to life is seminal in developing children to enjoy learning and thus become life-long learners.
 This fundamental belief means that we pride ourselves on delivering a high-quality education which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.

 We appreciate the value of enquiry based learning and therefore have designed our curriculum so that history lessons foster opportunities for children to be inspired and ask questions why.
-Pupils construct informed responses to their own questions that involve thoughtful selection and organisation of relevant historical information.
+Pupils are supported in developing their disciplinary knowledge by constructing informed responses to their own questions that involve thoughtful selection and organisation of relevant historical information.
 This involves taking children through significant periods in history from the Stone Age to World War II.
 The alignment of the history curriculum with the English curriculum ensures that children are immersed fully in their topics.
-Often, a pupil’s author of the term, or a book on which a series of English lessons are focussed, provide the foundations on which children develop their understanding of a historical topic.
+Often, a pupil's author of the term, or a book on which a series of English lessons are focussed, provide the foundations on which children develop their understanding of a historical topic.
+Also, our shared reading cycle often utilises historical texts which supports children in developing key substantive knowledge regarding a particular topic.
 Through utilisation of a variety of teaching and learning styles, pupils are motivated to enquire, weigh evidence, sift arguments and think critically as they focus on recent eras of history, significant individuals and ancient civilisations from all around the world.